morphogenetics/minimal/index.md

 # [](#ABOUT-ME)ABOUT ME
 I studied evolutionary biology as an undergraduate at Hampshire College from 2011-2015.
-I am currently a graduate student In the Bioinformatics and Computational Biology program at the University of Idaho.
+Currently I am a graduate student in the Bioinformatics and Computational Biology program at the University of Idaho.
 I am a member of the [CAPS group](http://www.capsidaho.com/).
 I am interested in the genetic basis of Morphogenesis.
 Here is my [CV](morphogenetics.github.io/cv.pdf).

 # [](#Research)Research
-My research is centered around understanding how genetic information is translated into morphology.
+My research is centered around understanding the ways in which genetic information is translated into morphology.

 Specifically, I am interested in:
 - Modeling osteocyte migration in developing mouse skulls.